wzrdcrtv/opentasks_test/README.md

 __An Open Source Task App for Android__

+I am a noob testing.
 This is a task app for Android.

 ## Requirements